nathanReitinger/4182-project1/README.md

         TCP_send (main function)
         1. sets up TCP initial connection (SYN and SYNACK)
         2. sends custom ACK packet (if valid packet is given)
+        - user may optionally turn `is_fast` to false for TCP close connection
         3. sniffs for a returned packet, stops when received or timeout
         4. logs the scapy packet in a dictionary called `log`
                 |